jzamora5/holberton-system_engineering-devops/0x07-networking_basics/README.md

 ### [1.
 Types of network](./1-types_of_network)
-*
+* Types of Network Questions

 ### [2.
 MAC and IP address](./2-MAC_and_IP_address)
-*
+* Mac and IP Address Questions

 ### [3.
 UDP and TCP](./3-UDP_and_TCP)
-*
+* UPD and TCP questions

 ### [4.
 TCP and UDP ports](./4-TCP_and_UDP_ports)
-* Once packets have been sent to the right network device using IP using either UDP or TCP as a mode of transportation, it needs to actually enter the network device.
+* Bash script that displays listening sockets

 ### [5.
 Is the host on the network](./5-is_the_host_on_the_network)
-*
+* Bash script that pings 5 times to a page passed as command line arg

 ---